bsv-blockchain/message-box-client/README.md

   }
 })
 ```

--   Listens for incoming messages in the `payment_inbox`.
+- Subscribes to live payments in the `payment_inbox`.

--   Converts raw messages into `IncomingPayment` objects.
+- Invokes `onPayment` callback with an `IncomingPayment` object:

 ```ts
 interface IncomingPayment {